Feversham Lane, Glastonbury, BA6 9LP

 01458 833666

-What type of HRT can I have?
+What type of MHT can I have?

 What are the long term benefits of HRT?

-If you start HRT before the age of 60 or within 10 years (but ideally sooner) of your last period, you have a significantly reduced risk of developing heart disease in the future.
+If you start HRT before the age of 60 or within 10 years (but ideally sooner) of your last period, you may have a significantly reduced risk of developing cardiovascular disease in the future.
 Long-term HRT can also protect against osteoporosis.
 Women on continuous combined HRT have a lower risk of endometrial cancer than those on no HRT at all.

 What about testosterone?

-Does HRT also act as contraception?
+Does MHT also act as contraception?

 How can I improve my vaginal symptoms?